Inverse problem on conservation laws: The inverse problem on first integrals for ordinary differential equations

 For the harmonic oscillator we also have the integrating factor~$\lambda=u'$ and the most general first integral is a function of $I^1$ and $I^2$.
-But the consideration of the representation~\eqref{eq:ODEFormInverseCL} of the harmonic oscillator is not needed.
+But the consideration of the representation~\eqref{eq:ODEFormInverseCL} originated from the harmonic oscillator is not needed.
 In fact, for second-order linear ODEs it is sufficient to study only the elementary equation since any such equation is similar to the elementary equation with respect to a foliation-preserving point transformation that is linear in~$u$.
-This is why any representation of the form~\eqref{eq:ODEFormInverseCL} for a second-order linear ODE is the image of a similar representation for the elementary equation with respect to such a transformation. \end{example}
+This is why any representation of the form~\eqref{eq:ODEFormInverseCL} with integrating factors of a second-order linear ODE is the image, with respect to such a transformation, of a similar representation with integrating factors of the elementary equation. \end{example}

-\begin{example} As a nonlinear example we now study the famous Lorenz 1963 model.
+\begin{example} To give an example with a nonlinear initial equation, we now consider the famous Lorenz 1963 model.
 This dynamical system of three equations reads

 where it is conventional to denote the dependent variables of the system by $x$, $y$ and $z$, and $\sigma$, $r$ and $b$ are non-dimensional constants.
 The control parameter $m$ governs the strength of the dissipation.
 In the original Lorenz system, $m=1$.
 In the case of $m=0$, system~\eqref{eq:LorenzSystem} is called the conservative Lorenz system, and admits two first integrals, which are